 ‘It was a miracle’

-State troopers delivered the dog to a nearby police department, where the dog was turned over to the Dutchess SPCA.
-The dog, who was later named Pesci, was scanned there for a microchip and is reportedly doing well, thanks to the road workers who happened to be in the right place at the right time.
+State Police delivered the dog to a nearby police department, which soon turned the dog over to the Dutchess County SPCA.
+The dog, who was later named Pesci, was scanned there for a microchip and was being cared for there.

-While they are grateful to have rescued this dog, all three men said they were horrified by what happened to the dog and hope whoever abandoned him will be brought to justice.
+While they are grateful to have rescued Pesci, all three men said they were horrified by what happened to the dog and hope whoever abandoned him will be brought to justice.

 “It’s really hard to see something like that,” said Matrejek, who adopted his own dog after she was rescued from a bad situation.
-“My dog was a dog that was a bait dog for a dog fighter, so just seeing a tied up dog in distress is really upsetting.”
+“My dog [had been]a bait dog for a dog fighter, so just seeing a tied-up dog in distress is really upsetting.”

-After Harden posted photos of the dog on social media, his post went viral, with more than 1,000 people sharing the post and numerous inquiries about adopting Pesci, who all three workers noted was extremely friendly despite his circumstances.
+After Harden posted photos of Pesci on social media, his post went viral, with more than 3,000 people sharing the post and numerous inquiries about adopting Pesci, who all three workers noted was extremely friendly despite his circumstances.